New Zealand Fringe Festival Launches Its 2025 Programme In Celebration Of Its 35th Year!

 Backed by its small, but passionately dedicated team, NZ Fringe could not be the festival that it is today without the mahi from the artists involved, as well as the key festival partners: Wellington City Council, Creative New Zealand, Inject Design, NZME/The Hits, the Lion Foundation, and Resene.

-New Zealand Fringe Festival’s 35th year, 2025 programme will be live on their website this evening (12 December) and via printed copies available throughout Pōneke.
+New Zealand Fringe Festival’s 35th year, 2025 programme will be live on their website and via printed copies available throughout Pōneke.
 The festival opens 14 February and runs until 8 March across Wellington venues.
 See the myriad of remarkable shows on offer at the Birthplace of Brilliance by booking your tickets now at tickets.fringe.co.nz.